 Ecuador coffee is a rarity.
 They ship out 400,000 pounds a year which sounds like a lot, but when you think about 50 million pounds a year out of Brazil and 15 million pounds a year out of Colombia, you understand Ecuador is just a speck.

-Pinchincha is both a region in the South-Central part of the country, and also the name of the mill that processes the coffee there.
-The coffee is fair trade and organic certified and grown by a small co-op in the region.
-The beans are all the Typica variteal, grown at 3,500-4500 feet above sea level.
+Pichincha is both a region in the South-Central part of the country, and also the name of the mill that processes the coffee there.
+This coffee is grown by an estate called Cruz Loma.

 This is best as a light roast coffee.
 It's not all that finicky to roast -- there's a pretty good range of roasting profiles and ending temperatures that work with this bean.
 Our favorite roast is smack dab between first cracks and second cracks.
 So about a minute after the first cracks end, and about a minute before the 2nd cracks begin (with an air roaster, your times will be much shorter than this).
 As you go darker, you lose the sweetness and floral notes of the coffee.
 It's still good coffee, all the way up to the 2nd cracks.
 The lighter you take it the more acidity you get.
-But right down the middle you can expect to find the following: sweet, thin but silky body, medium acidity, flavors of rose petal, apricot, hint of lemon.
+But right down the middle you can expect to find the following: sweet, thin but silky body, lemon-lime, jasmine, rose petal.
 Sweet.
 Very clean aftertaste.
-Reminds me of a Kona.
-I'm pretty sure you could sell this as Kona and no one would catch you.
+Reminds me of a Kona in a good way.

 Really nice single origin espresso.
 We take it just to 2nd cracks and enjoy the flavors of pineapple, citrus, and very smooth mouthfeel with sweet aftertaste.